MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tenant-rename.md

 > - This change affects only SharePoint and OneDrive URLs.
 It doesn't impact email addresses.
 > - For info about changing a site address, for example, from `https://contoso.sharepoint.com/sites/sample1` to  `https://contoso.sharepoint.com/sites/sample2`, see [Change a site address](change-site-address.md).
 > - When you rename your SharePoint domain, we create a redirect at the previous address.
+> - You can only rename your SharePoint domain once every six months.

 ## Limitations